arkivanov/MVIKotlin/docs/time_travel.md

 }
 ```

-> ⚠️ Since the `TimeTravelServer` does use the internet on the device for communicating with the development machine, even if the app does not use the internet you will need to declare the uses internet permission in the [AndroidManifest.xml](https://github.com/arkivanov/MVIKotlin/blob/master/sample/todo-app-android/src/main/AndroidManifest.xml#L6).
+> ⚠️ Since the `TimeTravelServer` does use the internet on the device for communicating with the development machine, even if the app does not use the internet you will need to [declare](https://developer.android.com/training/basics/network-ops/connecting) the `android.permission.INTERNET` permission.

 #### Running the time travel server on a JVM app